 “Set the learning goals, and then let your students run with it.
 What they bring back to me surprises and astounds me, every time.”

 iPad gives students the ability to go beyond a basic book report.

-In their final project, students demonstrate their comprehension of the intricate relationship between setting, mood and the novel’s themes.
+In their final project, students demonstrate that they understand the intricate relationship between the setting, the mood and the novel’s themes.

 Crafting a meaningful cover.

-Using the Explain Everything app, students design a title page that visually conveys the novel’s themes for their final project.
+Using the Explain Everything app, students design a title page for their final project that visually conveys the novel’s themes.
 Each student creates a unique piece of art that expresses the feelings of growth and rebirth.View Explain Everything in the App Store

 A complete presentation.

 To illustrate the setting’s central role in The Secret Garden, students combine their photos, music and title page into an iMovie montage.
-Emotional and evocative, the final projects show they’ve learned a complex topic through creative mediums.Learn more about iMovie
+Emotional and evocative, the final projects show they’ve learned about a complex topic through creative media.Learn more about iMovie

 Building worlds and expressing comprehension.